Jules Pascin: Death

 Pascin struggled with depression and alcoholism. "[D]riven to the wall by his own legend", according to art critic Gaston Diehl, he died by suicide at the age of 45 on the eve of a prestigious solo show.
 He slit his wrists and hanged himself in his studio in Montmartre.
 He left a message written in blood on the wall to his mistress Lucy Krohg.
 In his last will and testament, Pascin split his estate equally between his wife, Hermine David, and Lucy Krohg.

 On the day of Pascin's funeral, June 7, 1930, thousands of acquaintances from the artistic community, and dozens of waiters and bartenders from the restaurants and saloons Pascin had frequented, all dressed in black, walked behind his coffin for three miles, from his studio at 36 boulevard de Clichy to the Cimetière de Saint-Ouen.
 A year later, Pascin's family had his remains re-interred at the more prestigious cimetière du Montparnasse.

 Honours

 Pascin Point in Antarctica is named after Jules Pascin.

+In 2023, the former synagogue in Pascin's birthplace was reopened as the Jules Pascin Cultural Centre.